JustinFreitas/StealthTracker/README.md

 - v2.9.1 - Bug fix for error when there is no Skills node on the NPC sheet.
 - v3.0 - This new version supports completely hiding all StealthTracker information (StealthTracker chat messages & StealthTracker effect display) from players.
 This way, tables that keep all stealth values hidden won't leak any of the information to the players.
 See the new 'Player: Show Stealth info' option in the settings, it's tri-state now (was the old broadcast flag).
 Now filters out CT nodes that don't have a type set (often used by DMs for a quick CT entry for a trap or something).
 Many refactors for correctness and optimization.
 - v3.1 - Migration to FGU conventions (i.e. launch message to announcement text, etc).
 Changed the chat command(s) from 'st' or 'stealthtracker' to only 'stealth' due to conflicts between 'st' and 'story' in FGU.
+- v3.2 - In any NPC CT actor sheet that is modified to have a Stealth skill, it now accounts for the NPC's dexterity modifier (thanks Ludd_G for the suggestion).

 ![alt text](https://github.com/JustinFreitas/StealthTracker/blob/master/graphics/StealthTrackerScreenshot.jpg?raw=true)

+_____________________________

+One thing I've noticed though is that when I've got it set to CT: Expire Stealth Effect set to 'ON', it has a duration of 2 rounds, which is very short.
+Would it be possible to remove the time duration or set it to a really high number?

+1) Yeah, I chose two rounds for this reason... it's really one round but I had to tack on an extra because of the expiration init.
+Long story short, it should be a round.
+If you want it longer, the current workaround is to set it not to expire and just manage it manually.
+I'll see what I can do about adding the value as an option or tinkering with the values so that I don't have to add in the extra round or whatever.
+I still would've thought that that could be a third option: no expire, expire on activity, expire in # rounds